 Today, new moms and older ones alike wear that bra, many of them choosing to continue wearing the bra beyond breastfeeding thanks to its comfort, support and … well … let’s just say it’s pretty.

 In 2013, she launched her online store –– and immediately, sales began rolling in.
 She’d found a niche market.
 Customers were finding her by Google and bloggers.

 Then, in October of 2015, she looked to Amazon and launched a test run.

-Think about it.
-Amazon is a search engine for products that likely has your credit card on file, allowing you to checkout in a single click.
+Amazon is a search engine for products that likely has your credit card on file, allowing you to check out in a single click.
 It’s arguably the easiest shopping destination in the world.
 If you have an audience that is busy (and all of us are), Amazon is the quickest, most convenient shopping solution for them.

 That doesn’t mean, though, that your own website isn’t relevant.